ocademy-ai/machine-learning/CONTRIBUTING.md

 > You may encounter download or run failures due to **lack of administrator privileges.**
 >
 > ```bash
-> error: Could not install packages due to an OSError: [WinError 5] **Access denied** 。
+> error: Could not install packages due to an OSError: [WinError 5] Access denied.
 > Consider using the `--user` option or check the permissions.
 > ```
 >
 > Solution:
 >
 > Turn off administrator privileges by using the **command prompt.**
+>
->  1.Search for the Command Prompt application and select Run as Administrator.
+>  1. Run cmd as Administrator.
+>
->  2.Enter the command “NET USER administrator /active:no ”and run.
+>  2. Enter the command `NET USER administrator /active:no`and run.

 > **Warning**
 >